JPSieg/MeltR/README.md

 4.)
 High and low temperature data are trimmed (to the users specification) to ensure linear baselines.

 5.)
 First and second derivatives are taken using polynomial regression.
 First, the data are fit too a 20th order polynomial to aproximate the data.
-Then, the first and second derivatives of the polynomial.
+Then, the first and second derivatives of the polynomial are recorded using calculus.
 The approximate T0.5 (the approximate melting temperature Tm where 50% of the nucleic acid is single stranded) is calculated by finding the maximum of the first derivative curve and the T0.75 (the approximate temperature where 75% of the nucleic acid is single stranded) is calculated by finding the minimum of the first derivative (Figure X), to a precision of less than 0.1 degC.

 ![alt text](https://user-images.githubusercontent.com/63312483/164780663-09a53ad4-0699-4e29-a31a-c79eaa1b2669.svg "Employee Data title")